tytydraco/yessleep/out/I_think_theres_something_wrong_with_my_reflection.md

 I had to make it out, I had to show him that that was an imposter.
 I continued to draw the circle, wincing at the pain when my dad burst into the room again, holding a hammer.

 My eyes widened.
 “Don’t!”
 I screamed as he ran towards me, lifting his hammer.
-I glanced at my reflection one last time, watching him wave goodbye to me with a smile curled on his lips as my dad swung at the mirror and I shattered.
-Shattering into millions of pieces.
+I glanced at my reflection one last time, watching him wave goodbye to me with a smile curled on his lips as my dad swung at the mirror and it shattered.

+I don’t even know how long it's been.
+It feels like days, maybe even months, that I had been trapped in here.
+Sitting alone in my room, unable to leave it.
+It’s like the room is the only thing that exists in this place.
+When I open the door, there's nothing but an endless void, when I open the window, it's the same.
+Now that the mirror is gone I can’t even peer through into my own world.
+I am completely alone.

+Everything here still works though.
+The lights still switch on, the electricity still works, and so does the computer.
+I don’t know if I have signal though, it says the wifi is on but I don’t know if it’ll connect to the outside world.
+I’m typing this out to tell you what happened.
+To hope that somehow my family realizes that the man from the mirror is not me.
+And to warn you, please, be wary of your reflection and for the love of God do not let it out.